 In another example where artificial intelligence was modeled to predict whether the image is of a cat or not.
 The model predicted accurately most of the time when it was fed with colored photos.
 But, when the same photos were changed by keeping the outline of the cat same but removing the details and filling it with a skin texture of elephant, the artificial intelligence model wrongly predicted it as an elephant but the same picture, when shown to a human to predict, was correctly predicted as a cat.
 Why do you think this would happen?
 The artificial intelligence behaves in a way that it is trained to and cannot adjust and learn easily like the human brain.
 AI relies on a lot of human input and even then, it gets a lot of things wrong.
 Accuracy of around 80% is celebrated in ML research.
 There is still a lot of room for improvement.

 There is an important feature that humans possess which is having emotions.
 Ray Kurzweil, who invented the text-to-speech synthesizer, believes that goal of machines having emotions can be reached within half a century.
 He believes that If brains function through the transmission of electric impulses and data through the neurons, like algorithms, then emotions, intuition, empathy and even a sense of humor can be taught to a machine by emulating those algorithms.
 It is a matter of complexity.
 If that is true, then when we arrive at that level then machines will be sentient.

 The debate about whether or not machines can be taught to reason and feel is, at times, heated.
 Do we know enough about how the brain functions to emulate it?
 Some say no. Still, researchers attempting to develop thinking computers are not likely to abandon their quests.
 So, the answer to the question “Can AI think?” can be answered only by Time to come!

 By Nitish Deshpande

-For those who are new to AI technology, Artificial Intelligence is intelligence demonstrated by machines, in contrast to the...
+For those who are new to artificial intelligence technology, Artificial Intelligence is intelligence demonstrated by machines, in...